cyanmage/image-classification-using-aws-sagemaker/README.md

 #### HTML Report
 - In the "System usage statistics", it is said : "The 95th percentile of the total CPU utilization is only 60%".
 So most of the time, the CPU seems to be underutilized (even if it seems there are some CPU bottlenecks).
 So a smaller instance shoud be recommanded (I used a "ml.p3.2xlarge" one)

-- In the "Overview: CPU operators" subpart, it is interesting to see that different tasks of convolutional layers are equally reparted, so there isn't a bottleneck at a specific layer.
+- In the "Overview: CPU operators" subpart, it is interesting to see that different tasks of convolutional layers are equally reparted, so there is no bottleneck at a specific layer.

 - Recommandations are given but they may contradict other choices (batch size should be augmented, but it was a choice of hyperparameter tuning process).